alexyspereira/Pairs_Trading/README.md

 # Pairs_Trading

-This is the that executes the Pair trading analysis for CQF Final project

 CQF_PairsTrading.ipynb - the main code with all the results, outputs and analysis cointegration.py - contains OLS, ADF and Engle-Granger implementation from first principles pairs_trading.py - contains backtesting, P&L calculation and risk metric (alpha,beta, sharpe) also code from first principles